TheRedDaemon/ucp_graphicsApiReplacer/README.md

         As a kind of hack, setting VSync will therefore improve the experience by slowing down the scrolling on low resolutions, since less frames are rendered.

-  * ***waitWithGLFinish*** - Calls glFinish after screen buffer swap.
+  * ***waitWithGLFinish*** - Calls glFinish after screen buffer swap if OpenGL is used.
 Might have no effect whatsoever.
 Possible subject of removal.
+No effect on DirectX.
 Default: *false*
     * *true* or *false*

   * ***pixFormat*** - Pixel color format.
 Transformed to 32 bit RGBA anyway, but sets the software renderer option.
 Default: *argb1555*
     * *argb1555* - Red 5 bit, Green 5 bit, Blue 5 bit.
 Likely the native texture format.
     * *rgb565* - Red 5 bit, Green 6 bit, Blue 5 bit.

-  * ***debug*** - Activates OpenGL debug messages.
+  * ***debug*** - Activates debug messages.
 Should be off for normal usage.
+At least in case of DirectX it requires Debug libraries.
 Default: *none*
     * *none* - No messages.
+    * *enabled*:
+      * DirectX: Activate debug messages.
+Requires installed debug libraries.
-    * *enabled* - Activates debug messages without debug context.
+      * OpenGL: Activates debug messages without debug context.
 Might produce only a few or no messages.
+    * *debugContextEnabled*:
+      * DirectX: Activate debug messages.
+Same as *enabled*.
+No additional effect.
-    * *debugContextEnabled* - Creates a debug context that provides all messages.
+      * OpenGL: Creates a debug context that provides all messages.

 * **control** - Options for the input control.